expo/expo/docs/versions/unversioned/workflow/publishing.md

 with who isn’t on the same LAN.

-But since the packager and server are running on your computer, if you turn off your laptop or close XDE, you won’t be able to load your project from that URL.
+But since the packager and server are running on your computer, if you turn off your laptop or stop Expo CLI, you won’t be able to load your project from that URL.
 "Publish" is the term we use for deploying your project.
 It makes your project available at a persistent URL, for example https://expo.io/@community/native-component-list, which can be